topkecleon/telegram-bot-bash/doc/3_advanced.md

 **See also [Bashbot User Access Control functions](6_reference.md#User-Access-Control)**

 ### Interactive Chats
-Interactive chats are scripts, reading user input and echo data to the user.
+Interactive chats are short running scripts, reading user input and echo data to the user.

 To create a new interactive chat script copy 'scripts/interactive.sh.clean' to e.g. 'scripts/mynewinteractive.sh', make it executeable and then use 'start_proc' function from your bot, it's possible to pass two arguments.
 You find more examples for interactive scripts in 'examples'

 *usage*: start_proc chat_id script arg1 arg2

+*usage*: kill_proc chat_id

+*usage*: check_prog chat_id

 **Note:** From Version 0.96 on scripts must read user input from '$3' instead of stdin!